RolandPheasant/TailBlazer/Documents/Large File Handling.md

 # Where are all the features?

 Tail Blazer will in due course have all the usual features which can be expected of any file tailing utility plus much more.
 For a full list of planned features see [issues](https://github.com/RolandPheasant/TailBlazer/issues) and if there are any features which you would expect Tail Blazer to have but are not already listed, feel free to raise a new issue.
 However for now, the reason I have not pushed forward with implementing features is I have wanted to get the architecture right first and foremost as I want a rock solid foundation before the structures are built.
-That point has now been reached so the features will start appearing in the near future.
+I am now happy with the architecture so the features will start appearing in the near future.

-I have gathered great feedback from many test users and I see a range of different usage scenarios which Tail Blazer now covers.
-These scenarios are listed below.
+So what has the re-architecting enabled?
+I have received great feedback from many test users and I there are range of different usage scenarios which Tail Blazer now covers.
+These scenarios are listed below and are all complete.

 ## Watch log files when I debug my code